The Most Beautiful National Parks in Kazakhstan

 4. Karkaraly National Park

-The city of Karaganda lies 4 hours south of Nursultan and although it is not a beautiful city, it is interesting to visit because of its history.
+The city of Karaganda lies 4 hours south of Astana and although it is not a beautiful city, it is interesting to visit because of its history.
 The coal mines turned out to be the city’s blessing in disguise.
 In search of labour Stalin saw Karaganda as the perfect place to develop his network of gulag labour camps and deported a large number of Volga germans to the town.

-30 years after the fall of the Soviet Union all that is left of the gulags is the Karlag museum and the coal mines have been replaced by steel factories.
+30 years after the fall of the Soviet Union, all that is left of the gulags is the Karlag museum and the coal mines have been replaced by steel factories.
 As a result nearby Temirtau is one of the most polluted places in Kazakhstan.
-It’s an irony that also nearby Karaganda you will find the pristine Karkaraly National Park.
+It’s an irony that nearby Karaganda you will find the pristine Karkaraly National Park.

 Surrounded by the vast steppes are the granite Karkaraly mountains with a number of fresh water lakes and hiking trails through pine and birch forests.
 Karkaraly derives from the word Karkara that is a jewel on a traditional female headdress.
 The story goes that the mountains represent one of these jewels that was lost by a beautiful girl on the steppes.

 It’s the most popular holiday destination for the people from Karaganda.
 From the town of Karkaralinsk there are hiking trails leading to the most popular lakes (Basseyn, Shaitankol and Pashenoye).
 If you have your own transport you can also head to the Kent mountains and Kyzylarai mountains.